-I am interested in mathematical physics and particularly in fluid dynamics, statistical physics and soft matter.
+I am interested in theoretical physics and particularly in fluid dynamics, condensed matter and statistical physics.

 Below are my past and current subjects of research.